 Alpine Flower $13.99 / 250g (8.8oz)

 Another Mono Floral exception and of the few honey's that Mieli Thun makes coming from multiple sources.
 It is harvested in Northern Italy during the months of June and July only.
 The bees gather nectar from wild rhododendron, raspberry, linden, and thyme, grown between 5,000-8,000 feet of elevation.
 Andrea says mountain honey has an elegant and pronounced sent that is slightly savory, showing Quinine and Rhubarb notes and has a balanced sweetness finishing very fresh and long with a touch of cool menthol.
 Mieli Thun recommends this honey with vegetables and delicate spices, with aged cheeses, and greek yogurt.

 Sourced from southern Italy, including Sicily, Sardegna, Puglia, and Campania between July and August.
 This is a more savory honey with notes with animale, porcini mushrooms, licorice, smoke, bouillon, and caramel.
 This honey touches umami on the palate and, at times, can have a spicy note on the backend.
 This is excellent when mixed with aromatic herbs for dressings or marinades, raw seafood, goat cheese, and gorgonzola.

 One more thing to note is that crystallization is normal.
-Because these are completely raw with no added ingredients to keep it in a liquid state, the honey will begin to solidify and possibly darken.
+Because these are completely raw with no added ingredients to keep it in a liquid state, the honey will slowly begin to solidify and possibly darken over time.
 These are natural occurrences that do not affect the honey's flavor and can be reversed with a little gentle heat.
-These have a two-year shelf life and will expire in 2022, so they are still very fresh.
-Also, anyone that would like to ship their honey now should use the flat rate shipping option during check out.
+These have a two-year shelf life and will expire in 2022, so they are still very fresh and light in color.